 The Grand Ole Opry House is located at 600 Opry Mills Dr. in Nashville, Tenn.
 When the broadcast program first got started, the radio studio was in a building of offices for the National Life and Accident Insurance Company.
 By 1934, thanks to its rapid growth and popularity, the radio’s studio was moved to Hillsboro Theatre to accommodate a growing cast, crew and audience members.
 Throughout WWII, the Opry was housed in Dixie Tabernacle in Nashville in 1936 and later in the War Memorial Auditorium in Nashville, from 1939 to 1943.

 Ryman Auditorium was the home of the Opry from 1943 to 1974.
 The concert hall was one of the Opry’s largest spaces with a seating capacity of 2,362.
 It later became a winter venue for the show from 1999 to 2020.
 The Grand Ole Opry left Ryman Auditorium for the newly constructed Opry House in 1974.
 The new live music venue is able to hold 4,400 guests in the main theater.
+If you want to experience the show’s historic setting, look for seasonal dates and secure Opry at the Ryman tickets or browse Ryman Auditorium tickets for other concerts.

 Why Is The Opry Famous?

 The Grand Ole Opry has been dubbed the “Mother Church of Country Music” for its work in advancing the popularity and appreciation for country music’s past while focusing on developing country music’s future.
 Every radio show has a different lineup, so no one night is the same.
 The constant changes and exploration of music led to the Opry’s success.
 It has been a part of the evolution of the country genre for nearly 100 years.
+The Opry also highlights Americana, gospel, and bluegrass alongside radio-ready country, and the iconic stage circle connects today’s performers to the Ryman-era legacy.

 One of the honors that the Opry has earned was a Peabody Award in 1983.
-Years later, the Grand Ole Opry was inducted into the National Radio Hall of Fame in 1992.
+The Grand Ole Opry received a Peabody Institutional Award in 1983 in recognition of its long-standing influence on American music and broadcasting.
+Years later, the Grand Ole Opry was inducted into the National Radio Hall of Fame in 1992, underscoring its place as radio’s longest-running musical program.
 The Opry makes sure to not only celebrate and remember past and present performers but also puts in the effort to showcase newer talents and continue to help the Opry grow.
 In 2023, the Opry began a program that focuses on diverse, young musicians that are wanting to make their mark as well as up-and-coming figures in country and other genres like bluegrass, gospel, blues, southern rock and folk music.
+Fans who enjoy Opry history also seek out related performances like Memories of the Grand Ole Opry tickets.

 Who Are Grand Ole Opry Members?